-If you possess a knack of teaching and exceptional command in a language, you can consider starting the online language courses.
+If you possess a knack for teaching and exceptional command of a language, you can consider starting online language courses.

-Many online platforms, such as iTalki, AmazingTalker, Preply, LiveLingua, Rype, Verbling, are offering online teaching jobs.
+Many online platforms, such as iTalki, AmazingTalker, Preply, LiveLingua, Rype, Verbling, offer online teaching jobs.

-All you have to do is register yourself and start taking the foreign language lessons.
+All you have to do is register yourself and start taking foreign language lessons.

-You can also begin online language teaching with the help of free online tools like Skype, Zoom, Google Hangouts, Cisco WebEx, Microsoft Teams, BlueJeans, etc.
+You can also begin online language teaching with free online tools like Skype, Zoom, Google Hangouts, Cisco WebEx, Microsoft Teams, BlueJeans, etc.

 2. Translation and Proofreading Career